Atomfall

 multiple endings

-non-linear exploration
+exploration freedom

 clunky combat

-lack of fast travel
+no fast travel

 Positive Points